jacobvarner/100-days-of-code/r1-log.md

 Today I started and finished the accessibility seciton in the freeCodeCamp Responsive Web Design certification.
 Some of these practices I already knew about and do my best to use them, but I was made aware of more advanced features added in HTML5 that I should use in my projects going forward.

+### R1D28

+I decided to play around with the CSS animation stuff I was learning a few days ago and made a simple bouncing basketball with just CSS3.
+I hope to add animations soon.